knoepdan/CyberSecRappi/Learning/Assignments/Network.md

 **DNS attacks**

+- DNS spoofing (basic.. not really attacks.. more for testing)
+  - hosts file (linux: "/etc/hosts") -> most simple (just works locally)
+  - "dnsmasq" -> see assignment network 1/2 -> "A1 Kookarai: dnsmasq" | "6_DNS_SpoofingAnswers.md"
 - Spoofed DHCP to DNS Update
   - DHCP server can update DNS entries by sending the mappings IP-hostname to DNS.
 Attacker can now pretend to be the DHCP servern and send fake DNS update packages
 - DNS Man in the Middle
+- (possibly improve on this)
+- DNS tunneling
+  - use dns protocol to send/receive data and usually a legitimate dns server that forwards via recursive queries
+  - example: [infected host] -> [legitimate dns server] -> hacker
   - (possibly improve on this)

 ## IP and similar